pravsemilo/protocol-buffers-notes/Guides/README.md

-* Describes how to use the protocl buffer language to structure your protocol buffer data, including `.proto` file syntax and how to generate code from `.proto` files.
+* Describes how to use the protocol buffer language to structure your protocol buffer data, including `.proto` file syntax and how to generate code from `.proto` files.
 * Covers **proto2** version.
 # Defining A Message Type
 * Each field has a name and type.